unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 4.2 <a name="4-2-length" href="#4-2-length">length</a>

 The `length` attribute specifies the relative length of a formatted name depending on context.
-For example, a `long` formal name in English would include prefix, given, given2, surname plus suffix; whereas a `short` informal name may only be the given name.
+For example, a `long` formal name in English might include title, given, given2, surname plus generation and credentials; whereas a `short` informal name may only be the given name.

 Note that the formats may be the same for different lengths depending on the formality, usage, and cultural conventions for the locale.
 For example, medium and short may be the same for a particular context.